Original epicenters' coronavirus tolls plunge; world deaths near 250,000

 May 3 (UPI) -- The coronavirus death toll in the original epicenters in the world, including China, Italy and Washington state, have subsided tremendously as hotspots emerge elsewhere and the fatalities neared 250,000.

 For the sixth day in a row Sunday, no deaths have been reported in mainland China.
-In Italy, the death toll is about one third of a high of 900 several weeks ago.
-Washington state reported only four more deaths Saturday for a total of 836 after the first fatality was reported on Feb.
-26. And deaths are down to around 300 in New York after a high of 800 and nearly 25,000 in all.
+In Italy, the new deaths announced Sunday were 174 compared with a high of 900 in March.
+Washington state reported only one death from Sunday for a total of 837 after the first fatality was reported on Feb.
+26. And deaths are under 300 in New York after a high of nearly 800 and almost 25,000 in all.

 But Brazil has become a new hotspot with more than 2,200 deaths over five days.
 And cases have been mounting in Russia and Turkey.

+So far Sunday, a total of 248,245 deaths have been reported.
+Though 140,603 have died from the disease in Europe, the new numbers have drastically plunged in that continent over several days, including Spain, France and Germany.

-In all, nearly 3.5 million cases have been reported, according to tracking by worldometers.info.
+In all, more than 3.5 million cases have been reported, according to tracking by worldometers.info.
+The mortality rate is 7 percent of cases.

 The number now stands at 4,633 in 11th place in the world.